apmasell/puzzleverse/background-writer.md

 - global: send a player to a particular _instance_ of a realm.
 - settings: like global, but the player can customise which realm without changing the realm itself
 - owner: send the players to another instance of a realm using only the asset identifier; this finds or creates the instance of that asset identifier for owner of the current realm
+- train-car: send the player to the next train-car when in train-car mode

 This might all be a bit abstract and this design was intended as improvement of _Myst Online: Uru Live_.